prettier/prettier/docs/webstorm.md

 ## Running Prettier on save using File Watcher

-To automatically format your files using `prettier` on save in WebStorm 2019.* or earlier, you can use a [File Watcher](https://plugins.jetbrains.com/plugin/7177-file-watchers).
+To automatically format your files using Prettier on save in WebStorm 2019.\* or earlier, you can use a [File Watcher](https://plugins.jetbrains.com/plugin/7177-file-watchers).

 Go to _Preferences | Tools | File Watchers_ and click **+** to add a new watcher.